lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 2. As part of the data design
 3. When you pick a task to implement, you usually start by breaking it down into several smaller tasks
-4. Cheating creates a new task for the cheating function
+4.  passing_the_buck creates a new task for the passing_the_buck function
 5. Dodging creates one or more new tasks to undo the simplifications

 Naturally, tasks are sometimes created because you forgot to create them